ahmadallobani/Pico/README.md

 # Pico-Ducky DIY Project

-Welcome to the **Pico-Ducky** project! 🎉
+Welcome to the **Pico-Ducky** project!

 This repository contains all the necessary files and instructions to turn your **Raspberry Pi Pico W** into a DIY Rubber Ducky.
 Forget the expensive hardware and have fun with this budget-friendly, highly customizable alternative!

-## 📦 What's Included?
+## 📦 Fun with Payload
-- Pre-configured CircuitPython files.
-- Libraries to enable HID (Human Interface Device) functionality.
-- A basic payload example to get you started.
+- Step 1: Download an image file..
+- Step 2: Create 200 copies of that image on the desktop.
+- Step 3: Open YouTube, crank up the volume, and spam infinite tabs with the same video
+- The only way to stop it is a system restart

 ## 🚀 Getting Started
 1. Flash your Raspberry Pi Pico W with the CircuitPython firmware from this repo.